-Albany Pro Musica’s thirty-two year history is distinguished by tremendous artistic growth, expanding audiences and increasing national recognition for choral excellence.
+Albany Pro Musica’s thirty-three year history is distinguished by tremendous artistic growth, expanding audiences and increasing national recognition for choral excellence.
 It is the premier choral group in the Capital Region, with approximately 65 singers in its core group and as many as 150 singers in its expanded APMasterworks chorus.
 The group is known for its large-scale choral orchestral works as well as its exceptional mastery of more intimate a cappella works.

 The group began in 1981 when David Griggs-Janower and a group of Capital Region singers decided to form a chorus that rose to their expectations for performance and repertoire.
 Today the group enjoys a major presence in the area’s cultural scene.
 The singers, who come from several counties and nearby states, are auditioned volunteers who present professional-quality musical performances ranging from madrigals, masses and oratorios to contemporary works and music of other cultures.
 The group’s performance venues are as varied as its repertoire, from the chorus room at Albany High School to the acoustically perfect Troy Savings Bank Music Hall.
 As its profile has steadily increased, Pro Musica has attracted larger, more diverse audiences.

 With each new year, the group strives to bring increasingly greater choral experiences to its audiences.
 The March 2006 concert “Voices of Light: The Passion of Joan of Arc,” was significant in the group’s effort to break out of the usual choral mold.
 The multi-media performance consisted of a 1928 silent film accompanied by Richard Einhorn’s score for chorus, orchestra and soloists.
 It was one of many “sold out” Pro Musica events.